theonedev/onedev/README.md

-# OneDev is a self-hosted git server with thoughtful features
+# A thoughtful git server.
+Simple to install and maintain.

 ## Language aware code navigation and search